 Phosphorus (P) is an essential element for living organisms.
 In many freshwater systems, P is the element that limits algal growth.
 However, when it becomes too abundant, it can help stimulate undesirable algal blooms.
-Phosphorus comes in many forms; Total Phosphorus (TP) was chosen for the dashboard indicator.
-TP, as the name suggests, includes all the forms of P in the lake.
-Some indices use dissolved inorganic phosphorus (DIP), which is the form readily available for algal use.
-However, DIP can be misleading.
-A lake with very low DIP in the water still can have a massive algal bloom because all the DIP has been taken up by the algae.
+Phosphorus comes in many forms; we selected Total Phosphorus (TP) as the dashboard indicator because it includes all the forms of P in the lake (i.e., particulate and dissolved).

-Lake Macatawa has a history of extremely high TP concentrations (i.e., > 100 μ g/L), placing it in the "hypereutrophic" trophic state.
-As a result of this nutrient enrichment, the State of Michigan has established an interim target TP concentration of 50 μ g/L in Lake Macatawa.
-Thus, the TP dashboard shows the water quality goal as being met when TP concentrations are < 50 μ g/L. While attaining this goal would be a significant improvement in water quality from current conditions, Lake Macatawa would still be in an impaired "eutrophic" state, which we define as TP concentration > 24 μ g/L. Therefore, the TP dashboard shows the ultimate desired TP concentration as < 24 μ g/L.
+Lake Macatawa has a history of extremely high TP concentrations (i.e., > $100 \, \mu g/L$), placing it in the "hypereutrophic" trophic state.
+As a result of this nutrient enrichment, the State of Michigan has established an interim target TP concentration of $50 \, \mu g/L$ in Lake Macatawa.
+Thus, the TP dashboard shows the water quality goal as being met when TP concentrations are < $50 \, \mu g/L$.
+While attaining this goal would be a significant improvement in water quality from current conditions, Lake Macatawa would still be in an impaired "eutrophic" state, which we define as TP concentration > $24 \, \mu g/L$.
+Therefore, the TP dashboard shows the ultimate desired TP concentration as < $24 \, \mu g/L$.

-The current status for the total phosphorus indicator is Undesirable, meaning that the average TP concentration in 2017 exceeded the water quality goal.
-Some annual variation in TP concentration should be expected and while the increase in TP from 2016 may be discouraging, mean 2017 TP is comparable to recent years and still below the range of historic TP values observed in Lake Macatawa.
+The current status for the total phosphorus indicator is Undesirable, meaning that the average TP concentration in 2018 exceeded the water quality goal.
+Some annual variation in TP concentration should be expected and although mean 2018 TP concentrations remain above the target concentration observed in Lake Macatawa, it is encouraging to see that mean 2018 concentrations were considerably lower than those in 2017.